prominenceai/deepstream-services-library/docs/api-ode-trigger.md

     uint test_point, uint test_method);
 ```

-This constructor creates a uniquely named Distance Trigger that determines if Objects, that meet the Trigger's (optional) criteria, are less than a minimum and/or greater than a maximum distance from one another.
+This constructor creates a uniquely named Distance Trigger that determines if Objects, that meet the Trigger's criteria, are less than a minimum and/or greater than a maximum distance from one another.
 If detected, the Trigger will generate an ODE occurrence invoking all ODE Actions twice, once for **each object** in the pair.
 Object detection is based on the specification of two Class IDs; A and B. All Objects of Class A will be tested against all Objects of Class B. `class_id_a` and `class_id_b` can both be set to the same Class Id and `DSL_ODE_ANY_CLASS`.
 The points and method of distance measurement (fixed or ratio) are defined as well.

 Intersection requires at least one pixel of overlap between a pair of object's rectangles.